 Your kids will have built-in friends for life.

 There’s really no valid excuse for boredom when you have siblings.

-This really is one of the biggest benefits of having multiple kids – watching them grow together, play together and learn to love each other.
+In my mind, this really is one of the biggest benefits of having four children – watching them grow together, play together and learn to love each other.